 A Performance-Lecture on Messianic Themes

-T.MUDD is a performance-lecture with new music that moves back and forth between these varying Talmudic registers and modes of address in the hopes of moving us just a little bit closer to (or perhaps way further away from) answering the persistent questions: Just what are we waiting for?
-And what should we do while we wait – for the end without end?
+T.MUDD works to move back and forth between these varying talmudic registers and modes of address in the hopes of inching just a little bit closer to (or perhaps way further away from) answering the persistent questions: Just what are we waiting for?
+And what should we do while we wait?

 Conceived and Performed by: Brandon Woolf

-New Music by: Daniel Kluger, Stew (aka Baba Bibi), and Alberto di Gennaro & The Big Passport
+New Music by: Daniel Kluger, Stew, and Alberto di Gennaro & The Big Passport

 Special Thanks to:

-Lauren Mancia, Elad Lapidot, Tina Petereit, Jenny Seastone, Ben Gassman, Isaac Spector, Jade Manns, Iliana Penichet-Ramirez, Ronit Muszkatblit, LABA: A Laboratory for Jewish Culture, and Target Margin Theater.
+Lauren Mancia, Elad Lapidot, Tina Petereit, Jenny Seastone, Ben Gassman, Isa Spector, Jade Manns, Iliana Penichet-Ramirez, Ronit Muszkatblit, LABA: A Laboratory for Jewish Culture, and Target Margin Theater.

 Ethyle R. Wolfe Institute for the Humanities, Brooklyn College, New York, April 2021